Table of Contents

 Click above to listen to this podcast episode.
-Below is the transcript for Student-Centered World Podcast Episode 24: “Determining Timing in Teaching“
+Below is the transcript for Student-Centered World Podcast Episode 24: “Determining Teacher Timing“

-Now I know there are all kinds of elements that are in the mix right now, if you’re a virtual and you have students not logging in, so on and so forth.
+Now I know there are all kinds of elements that are in the mix right now if you’re virtual and you have students not logging in, so on and so forth.
 But that’s something that I’m going to be talking about another day.
-Right now, I want you to wipe all of that off and just think about is the best way to be scheduling out what you need to teach your students given all of the hoopla, the potential change in the hoopla, and what that could look like to again, make your life easier, and make your students’ lives more beneficial.
+Right now, I want you to wipe all of that off and just think about is the best way to be scheduling out what you need to determine teacher timing with your students given all of the hoopla, the potential change in the hoopla, and what that could look like to again, make your life easier, and make your students’ lives more beneficial.

 Welcome to the Student-Centered World podcast where we talk about all things hands-on teaching and keeping your energy and sanity in the classroom.
 This teacher turned consultant is making it her mission to help as many teachers as possible become the best version of themselves and keep their passion for teaching on fire.
 It’s her hope that we never forget why we desire to have a passion for educational progress.
 This is Student-Centered World, and this is Jenn Breisacher.

 So, there are a lot of different teacher timing scheduling options out there and the potential for them to change is almost inevitable.
 When you’re looking at altered scheduling, like a lot of schools are doing.
 In our particular county, the younger grades are doing two days in class and then three days digital, and then our high school is doing one week in and then two weeks digital and the kids are split into different cohorts.
 So, the numbers are down to at least 50% capacity, if not a little bit less than that.